DNonov/blog/posts/my-articalei2.md

 ---
 title: Docker
+slug: my-articalei2
+abstract: 'First what is docker volume?
+Docker volume is part of the host OS fs shared with a container.
+If some part of the project will be changed constantly the best solution is to make it a volume.'
+isPublished: true
+publishDate: 10.05.21
+updateDate: 10.05.21
 ---

 ## Using docker volumes

 First what is docker volume?
 Docker volume is part of the **host OS'** **fs** shared with a container.
 If some part of the project will be changed constantly the best solution is to make it a volume.

 ~~~ Bash
 docker run -v <host-dir>:<container-dir>